The Retreat House at

 - Phones* (no phones in any rooms/heritages) (There are two public phones in the Main Retreat House, near the main entrance.
 Long distance calls require a

 "telephone credit card/calling card")

-- Wireless access* - Guests requiring Internet access may use our public computer (dial-up internet access) in the main Retreat House.
+- Wireless access* - Guests requiring Internet access are welcome to use our public computer & printer in the main Retreat House.

 There is no wireless service in the Retreat House.
 There are no fax machines available for guest use.

 *The office equipment in the Guestmaster’s office is not available for guest use at any time.

 - Laundry facilities - not available on the Monastery grounds.

 - Pets are NOT permitted in the facilities or on the Retreat House grounds.
 (The Retreat complex is located in a "game migration